 Dr. James Noyes

-Dr. Noyes works on the relationship between politics, culture and society, particularly in the UK, France, USA and the Middle East.
-He looks at how global trends affect local cultures and ideologies, at how institutions shape social cohesion and civic society, and how governments and markets respond to complex patterns of collective and individual behaviour.
+James works on the relationship between culture, politics and society, particularly in the UK, France, USA and the Middle East.
+This focusses on how global trends affect local cultures and communities; how institutions shape social cohesion and civic society; and how governments and markets respond to complex patterns of collective and individual behaviour.

-James is regularly invited to speak about ideological conflict and the destruction of cultural heritage at expert panels and conferences.
-His ideas have also appeared in media outlets across the world, from BBC Radio 4 and Sky News in the UK to Vox and American Conservative in the USA and European broadsheets like Tages Anzeiger and Svenska Dagbladet.
+In November 2016, James was invited to be the keynote speaker on the question of heritage destruction at the Global Mayors Conference in Florence, Italy.
+His ideas have also appeared in media outlets across the world, from BBC Radio 4 and Sky News in the UK to Vox and American Conservative in the USA and European broadsheets including Tages Anzeiger and Svenska Dagbladet.